neptuno-fpga/Binaries/System neptUNO/STM32_FIRMWARE/USAGE.md

-All credits and greetings to Multicore team https://gitlab.com/victor.trucco/Multicore/-/blob/master/System/STM32/docs/USAGE.md
+All credits and greetings to the Multicore team https://gitlab.com/victor.trucco/Multicore/-/blob/master/System/STM32/docs/USAGE.md

 # How to use